Outside Bets

 3Probabilities of Outside Bets

-Probabilities compare the possible ways to win and all possible outcomes.
-This means that if you play a single-zero roulette and you place an outside bet that covers 12 numbers, the probabilities of winning are 12/37 = 0.3243.
-We will multiply this decimal number by 100 to convert it to a percentage – 0.3243 x 100 = 32.43%.
-If you play double-zero roulette, the probabilities of winning an outside bet covering 12 numbers are 12/38 = 0.3158 x 100 = 31.58%.
+Probabilities compare the possible ways to win with all possible outcomes.
+If you play single-zero roulette and place an outside bet that covers 12 numbers, the probability of winning is 12/37 = 0.3243.
+Multiply this decimal by 100 to convert it to a percentage – 0.3243 x 100 = 32.43%.
+If you play double-zero roulette, the probability of winning an outside bet that covers 12 numbers is 12/38 = 0.3158 x 100 = 31.58%.

-Provided that you play single-zero roulette and you place an outside bet that covers 18 numbers, then the probabilities of success are 18/37 = 0.4865 x 100 = 48.65%.
-On the other hand, if you play double-zero roulette the probabilities of winning an outside bet that includes 18 numbers are 18/38 = 0.4738 x 100 = 47.38%.
-Look at the table below where we sum up the information.
+If you play single-zero roulette and place an outside bet that covers 18 numbers, the probability of success is 18/37 = 0.4865 x 100 = 48.65%.
+Conversely, on a double-zero wheel, the probability of winning an outside bet that includes 18 numbers is 18/38 = 0.4738 x 100 = 47.38%.
+Refer to the table below for a summary of this information.

 Bet Single-Zero Roulette Probability Double-Zero Roulette Probability